 There are currently no reported or confirmed human cases of highly pathogenic avian influenza A(H5N1) in Vermont.

-For dairy cow and animal health information, visit the Vermont Agency of Agriculture, Food & Markets.
+For bulk milk testing and dairy cow/animal health information, visit the Vermont Agency of Agriculture, Food & Markets.

 Avian influenza A viruses—also called “bird flu”—usually spread between birds and other animals they encounter.
 It is rare for bird flu to spread to humans.